S-Maciejewski/geekonomy/README.md

 Nice to have:
 - upon clicking the answer, user sees the metrics for choosen country displayed on the plots (to see the comparison between his guess and the country portrayed by metrics)
 - country (or countries if metrics for them are shown) is highlighted on the map upon clicking answer

+- save pre-calculated quizes in an efficient way (lots of them i.e. as JSON files on S3?) to minimize the cost of running a heavy Postgres instance.
+It could eliminate the need for database, thus minimizing hosting costs, epspecially if reads from S3 are infrequent at the beginning